-This magnificent space lets in natural sunlight from a massive skylight, providing a natural home for tropical flora and fauna including vibrant free-flying birds, bats, reptiles, and even a sloth.
+This magnificent space lets in natural sunlight from a massive skylight, providing a natural home for tropical flora and fauna including vibrant free-flying birds, bats, and reptiles.

 A cenote is your gateway into this new world, guiding our guests onto a twisting jungle pathway where incredible wildlife encounters wait around every corner.
 Flamingos lounge in a nearby lagoon, while fish, tortoises, and shorebirds forage among the underwater roots of a mangrove forest.
-Crocodiles lurk at the surface of the Karst pool, while overhead the slow-moving Linnaeus’s two-toed sloth grazes in the trees.
 The jungle offers overhead views of the underwater world that waits below, giving an early glimpse at sharks, tropical fish, and other aquatic species.
 Vampire bats, a boa constrictor, and other mysterious creatures reside within the dark Mayan Ruins, waiting to be discovered.

 Surrounded by the songs of Caribbean birds, tropical plants and trees, and exotic animals, this exhibit just may make you feel you’ve been actually transported to the lush jungles of the Yucatan Peninsula.

 These birds get their vivid pink color from eating crustaceans.
 Their long necks and legs are made for wading shallow waters in search of food.

 These fearsome-looking bats get their name from their preferred diet of blood, just like the famous movie monster.